moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 ## Generate Call Permit Signature {: #generate-call-permit-signature}

-In order to interact with the Call Permit Precompile, you have to have or generate a signature to dispatch the call permit with.
+In order to interact with the Call Permit Precompile, you have to have or generate a signature to dispatch the call permit.
 There are several ways you can generate the signature.
 This guide will show how to generate the signature using MetaMask's [`@metamask/eth-sig-util` npm package](https://www.npmjs.com/package/@metamask/eth-sig-util){target=\_blank}.

 Here's an overview of the steps that you'll need to take to obtain the signature: